oobabooga/text-generation-webui/README.md

 The files that you need to download are the json, txt, and pytorch\*.bin files.
 The remaining files are not necessary.

+For your convenience, you can automatically download a model from HF using the script download-model.py.
+Its usage is very simple:

+    python download-model.py organization/model

+For instance:

+    python download-model.py facebook/opt-1.3b

 #### GPT-4chan

 [GPT-4chan](https://huggingface.co/ykilcher/gpt-4chan) has been shut down from Hugging Face, so you need to download it elsewhere.
 You have two options: